youshido-php/GraphQLBundle/README.md

 That means you have GraphQL Bundle for the Symfony Framework configured and now can architect your GraphQL Schema:

-## Documentation
+## Symfony features included:

-Symfony features include:
+### Class AbstractContainerAwareField:
-- AbstractContainerAwareField class used for auto passing container to field, add ability to use container in resolve function:
+AbstractContainerAwareField class used for auto passing container to field, add ability to use container in resolve function:
 ```php
 class RootDirField extends AbstractContainerAwareField
 {